-- At first, new tyres do not give maximum grip, and require running-in.
+• At first, new tyres do not give maximum grip, and require running-in.
 This may cause an accident.
-Drive particularly carefully in the first 500 km. - New brake pads must be "run in" and do not have the correct friction properties during the first 200 km.
+Drive particularly carefully in the first 500 km.

+• New brake pads must be "run in" and do not have the correct friction properties during the first 200 km.
 However, the reduced braking capacity may be compensated by pressing on the brake pedal a little harder.

-Braking effect and braking distance
+Braking capacity and braking distance

-The braking effect and braking distance are influenced by driving situations and road conditions.
+The braking capacity and braking distance are influenced by driving situations and road conditions.

 The efficiency of the brakes depends directly on the brake pad wear.
 The rate of wear of the brake pads depends to a great extent on the conditions under which the vehicle is operated and the way the vehicle is driven.
-If you often drive in town traffic, drive short distances or have a sporty driving style, we recommend that you have the thickness of your brake pads checked by an Authorised Service Centre more frequently than recommended in the Service Schedule
+If you often drive in town traffic, drive short distances or have a sporty driving style, we recommend that you have the thickness of your brake pads checked by an Authorised Service Centre more frequently than recommended in the Service Plan.

-If you drive with wet brakes, for example, after crossing areas of water, in heavy rainfall or even after washing the car, the effect of the brakes is lessened as the brake discs are wet or even frozen (in winter): Dry the brakes by braking several times.
+If you drive with wet brakes, for example, after crossing areas of water, in heavy rainfall or even after washing the vehicle, the effect of the brakes is lessened as the brake discs are wet or even frozen (in winter).
+In this case the brakes should be dried by pressing the brake pedal several times.